awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-group.md

 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `Tags`  <a name="cfn-as-group-tags"></a>
-The Auto Scaling tags to attach to this resource\.
-For more information about Auto Scaling tags, see [Tagging Auto Scaling Groups and Instances](https://docs.aws.amazon.com/autoscaling/ec2/userguide/autoscaling-tagging.html) in the *Amazon EC2 Auto Scaling User Guide*\.
+The tags to attach to this resource\.
+For more information, see [Tagging Auto Scaling Groups and Instances](https://docs.aws.amazon.com/autoscaling/ec2/userguide/autoscaling-tagging.html) in the *Amazon EC2 Auto Scaling User Guide*\.
 *Required*: No
 *Type*: List of [Amazon EC2 Auto Scaling AutoScalingGroup TagProperty](aws-properties-as-tags.md)
 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)